A couple of years ago, Minnesota Rep. Mike Jaros told me that he

 Director of Rum River Name Change organization, Inc.

-Our director also recently sent an e-mail to Bishop Sally Dyck,
+I also sent an e-mail to Bishop Sally Dyck,

 Resident Bishop of Minnesota United Methodist

-Church, wherein he let her know that we would be grateful if the she would write an apology
+Church, wherein he informed her that we would be grateful if she would write an apology

 ties to the exploitation of our state's Native Americans.
 In a